A Policy Optimization Method Towards Optimal-time Stability

 \subsection{Ablation Studies}

-To better demonstrate the effectiveness of the ASC condition, we do the ablation studies about different certifications in \textbf{ALAC}.
-We compare the performance of the original \textbf{ALAC} with a version that uses $\Delta \mathcal L_{\pi_\phi}^1$ and $\Delta \mathcal L_{\pi_\phi}^2$, and with a version where $k$ is a constant throughout training.
-The details of $\Delta \mathcal L_{\pi_\phi}^1$ and $\Delta \mathcal L_{\pi_\phi}^2$ are given in Appendix \ref{ablatlion}.
-In contrast to $\Delta \mathcal L_{\pi_\phi}$, $\Delta \mathcal L_{\pi_\phi}^1$ and $\Delta \mathcal L_{\pi_\phi}^2$ represents the upper bound and lower bound of the constraint, respectively.
-Figure \ref{figure:ablation} and Figure \ref{figure:ablation_app} (see Appendix D.4) depict the accumulated cost and constraint violations on all tasks, where the algorithms are modified from \textbf{ALAC} directly. \textbf{ALAC($\Delta \mathcal L_{\pi_\phi}^2$) } achieve lower performance than \textbf{ALAC}, while \textbf{ALAC($\Delta \mathcal L_{\pi_\phi}^1$)} performs the tasks comparably with \textbf{ALAC}.
+To demonstrate the effectiveness of $\Delta \mathcal L_{\pi_\phi} \leq 0$, we do the ablation studies about different constraints in \textbf{ALAC}.
+We compare the performance of the original \textbf{ALAC} with a version that uses $\Delta \mathcal L_{\pi_\phi}^1$ ($\lambda=0$) and $\Delta \mathcal L_{\pi_\phi}^2$ ($\lambda=1$), and with a version where $k$ is a constant throughout training.
+The descriptions of ablation algorithms are given in Appendix \ref{ablatlion}.
+Figure \ref{figure:ablation} and Figure \ref{figure:ablation_app} (see Appendix D.4) depict the accumulated cost and constraint violations on all tasks. \textbf{ALAC($\Delta \mathcal L_{\pi_\phi}^2$) } achieve lower performance than \textbf{ALAC}, while \textbf{ALAC($\Delta \mathcal L_{\pi_\phi}^1$)} performs the tasks comparably with \textbf{ALAC}.
 Nevertheless, more strict constraints (\textbf{ALAC($\Delta \mathcal L_{\pi_\phi}^1$)}) negatively affect its performance on constraint violations, as shown in Figure \ref{figure:ablation}.
 This is because there doesn't exist a reasonable policy that meets such strict constraints.
-Moreover, the results of \textbf{ALAC($k = 0.1$)} comparing with \textbf{ALAC} demonstrate that the heuristics updating of $k$ is effective during the training.
-The slight gap between \textbf{ALAC(Tanh)} with the Lyapunov function activated by the Tanh function and \textbf{ALAC} shows our method is not sensitive to the form of the Lyapunov function.
+Moreover, the results of \textbf{ALAC($k = 0.1$)} comparing with \textbf{ALAC} demonstrate that the heuristic updating of $k$ is effective during the training.